SethMMorton/natsort/README.rst

 natsort
 =======

-Natural sorting for python.  ``natsort`` requires 2.7 or (2.6 with the argparse module).
-It has not been tested against python 3 or greater, but it should automatically convert the code to work with python 3 when you install it (let me know if you have issues with this).
+Natural sorting for python.  ``natsort`` requires python version 2.6 or greater (this includes python 3.x).
+To run version 2.6, the argparse module is required.

 Synopsis
 --------